SumiSastri/dev-blogs/docs/learn-to-code-getting-started/part1-how-long-does-it-take-to-learn-code.md

 ---
 layout: default
-title: Questions to ask yourself
+title: Questions to ask yourself if are considering a career change into web development
 parent: Learn to code - getting started
 nav_order: 2
 last_updated: May 2024
 ---

-# Questions to ask yourself
+# Questions to ask yourself if are considering a career change into web development

 Learning to code is an investment in time, to go down this route here are some of the questions I asked myself as I had already spent a few years as a certified Agile Scrum Master.